Hydrogen & Renewable Energy Opportunities in Alberta, Canada

 Low Carbon Power Purchase Opportunities

 The most deregulated electricity market in Canada.
+Allowing the ability to negotiate energy prices through vPPAs.

 Amazon’s first Canadian wind farm project coming to Alberta